10 Essential German-English Dictionaries for Translators

 Which is the best German translator?

 Universal Translation Services is the best German translator.
-They have been translating for over 10 years and we are one of the most trusted translation companies in Germany.
+They have been translating for over 10 years, and we are one of Germany’s most trusted translation companies.
 Their translators are native speakers with a proven track record.

-Their team of professional translators can translate any text or document from English to German, French, Italian, Dutch, Spanish, Portuguese, Russian, Polish, Czech, Hungarian, Romanian, Swedish, Norwegian, Danish, Finnish, Greek, Turkish, Korean, Chinese etc.
+Their professional translators can translate any text or document from English to German, French, Italian, Dutch, Spanish, Portuguese, Russian, Polish, Czech, Hungarian, Romanian, Swedish, Norwegian, Danish, Finnish, Greek, Turkish, Korean, Chinese etc.

 Is the Merriam-Webster dictionary a reliable source?

 The Merriam-Webster Dictionary is not a reliable source of information.
-It’s an unreliable source of information, because it changes its definitions frequently and arbitrarily to fit whatever agenda they have at the moment.
+It’s an unreliable source of information because it changes its definitions frequently and arbitrarily to fit whatever agenda they have.
 They don’t even try to hide it anymore.
 Their definition of “transgender” is now “a person who identifies with the gender opposite to his or her biological sex.”
 That’s right – they’ve just redefined transgender to mean anything else except what it used to mean.
 And they’re doing this because they want to be able to ban any word they don’t like.

 Why was Merriam-Webster Dictionary banned?

 The Merriam-Webster dictionary is the most popular English language dictionary in the world.
-It has been around since 1828 and it currently claims to have over 100 million users worldwide.
-The website also features a number of other dictionaries, such as the Collegiate Dictionary, Webster’s New World College Dictionary, and others.
-However, in October 2011, Merriam-Websters’ parent company decided to remove the entire dictionary from their website due to copyright infringement issues.
+It has been around since 1828 and currently claims to have over 100 million users worldwide.
+The website also features other dictionaries, such as the Collegiate Dictionary and Webster’s New World College Dictionary.
+However, in October 2011, Merriam-Webster’s parent company removed the entire dictionary from their website due to copyright infringement issues.
 According to the lawsuit filed against them, they were accused of using content from another publisher without permission.
 In addition, the publishers claimed that the dictionary had copied some of their content verbatim.

 Sorry, the comment form is closed at this time.